lingsoft/haily-memad-lid-pipeline-test-/README.md

 # Introduction
-MeMAD spoken language identification pipeline verification and testing\
+MeMAD spoken language identification (LID) pipeline verification and testing\
 Current support languages: fi sv fr de en x-nolang\
-Input: audio + possible annotation file/diarization json\
+Input: audio + annotation file/diarization json\
 Output: spoken language segmentation results\
 Credits and more information about the original pipeline is available [here](https://github.com/MeMAD-project/memad-lid-pipeline), models used in the pipeline [here](https://zenodo.org/record/4486873#.YaXpQi0Rr0o)\
-In general, there are two cases that memad lid pipeline can be tested.
+In general:
-- Audio file comes with diarization file (timeframe and corresponding spoken language) : this is the best case to evaluate the performance since the tool knows how to split audio file into segments and predict spoken languages of these segments
+- Pass input audio into diarization and ASR system to obtain audio segmentation according to speaker changes
-- Audio file only and labels of the whole file.
-For example Spoken finnish language only audio file.
+- Audio file and diarization file then goes to the Memad LID pipeline, output is ELG json response which contains identified languages of different segments and also memad performance report.

 ## General setup
 You will need: